Writing to the Mayor

 Once the Mayor/Deputy Mayor has been formally introduced, it is acceptable to use the following address:

-When addressing the Mayor: Mr Mayor or Councillor Corbin.
+When addressing the Mayor: Mr Mayor or Councillor Hoque.

-When addressing the Deputy Mayor: Mr Deputy Mayor or Councillor Hoque.
+When addressing the Deputy Mayor: Mr Deputy Mayor or Councillor Hocking.

 Receiving the Mayor